-including commodity futures legislation.
-Signature of individual Date
+Signature of individual \\\\\ Date \\\\\

+(w) amending Schedule A by

+- (i) replacing "?" with ":" after "(for example, marriage, divorce, court order, commonly used name or nickname)" in Item 1.2 wherever it occurs, - (ii) deleting "?" after "(for example, trade name or team name)" in Item 1.3 under the heading "Name 1:", - (iii) replacing "N\A" with "N/A" in Item 1.3 under the heading "Name 1:", and - (iv) adding " $N/A \square$ " after "No $\square$ " in Item 1.3 under the headings "Name 2:" and "Name 3:",

-(w) amending Item 1.3 of Schedule A by "Nan (i) adding "N/A \square " after "No \square " in the sections "Name 2" and me 3", and (ii) replacing "N\A" with "N/A" in the section "Name 1, (x) amending Schedule C by jurise (i) adding "[] permitted individual" between "[] Chief Compliance er" and "[] Officer - specify title" in "Categories common to all dictions under securities legislation - Individual categories and permitted ities", - Ind (ii) replacing "[] Floor Trader" with ""[] Floor Broker" in "Manitoba ividual categories and permitted activities", and (iii) replacing the section for "Québec" with the following: Ouébec Firm categories [] Derivatives Dealer [] Derivatives Portfolio Manager Individual categories and permitted activities [] Derivatives Dealing Representative [] Derivatives Advising Representative [] Derivatives Associate Advising Representative (y) the following amending Schedule D by replacing "E-mail address" in Item 7.1 with g: Bus iness e-mail address: (z) following: amending Schedule E by replacing the text following the table with the
+(x) amending Schedule C by

+- adding "[] permitted individual" between "[] Chief Compliance Officer" and "[] Officer Specify title:" in "Categories common to all jurisdictions under securities legislation - Individual categories and permitted activities", - (ii) replacing "[] Floor Trader" with "[] Floor Broker" in "Manitoba Individual categories and permitted activities", and - (iii) replacing the section for "Québec" with the following:

+Quebec

+Firm categories

+- [] Derivatives Dealer - [] Derivatives Portfolio Manager

+Individual categories and permitted activities

-If you have listed the CFA Charter in Item 8.1, please indicate by checking "Yes" below if you are a current member of the CFA Institute permitted to use this charter.
+- [] Derivatives Dealing Representative - [] Derivatives Advising Representative amending Schedule D by replacing "E-mail address" in Item 7.1 with "Business e-mail address", amending Schedule E by replacing the text after the table with the following: If you have listed the CFA Charter in Item 8.1, please indicate by checking "Yes" below if you ar current member of the CFA Institute permitted to use this charter.
+Yes No If "No", please explain why you no longer hold this designation: If you have listed the Canadian Investment Manager Designation in Item 8.1, please indicate by checking "Yes" below if you are currently permitted to use this designation.
+Yes No If "No", please explain why you no longer hold this designation: If "No", please explain why you no longer hold this designation:

+[] Derivatives Associate Advising Representative,

+(aa) amending Item 8.4 of Schedule F by replacing the last paragraph with the following:

+Indicate the continuing education activities in which you have participated during the last 36 months and that are relevant to the category of registration you are applying for:,

+(ab) amending Schedule G as follows:

-If you have listed the Constitution I was a Manage Decision to be 0 1 If you have listed the Canadian Investment Manager Designation in I please indicate by checking "Yes" below if you are currently permitt designation. , Yes No If "No", please explain why you no longer hold this designation: (aa) amending Item 8.4 of Schedule F by replacing the last parallowing: Indicate the continuing education activities in which you have p during the last 36 months and that are relevant to the category of regare applying for: articipated in (ab) replacing the first paragraph of Schedule G with the following ing: Complete a separate Schedule G for each of your current employment activities, including employment and business activities. sponsoring firm and any employment and business activities sponsoring firm.
-Also include all officer or director positions a equivalent positions held, as well as positions of influence.
-The info be provided nd any other sponsoring firm and any employment and business activities sponsoring firm.
-Also include all officer or director positions a equivalent positions held, as well as positions of influence.
-The info nd any other ormation must sponsoring firm and any employment and business activities sponsoring firm.
-Also include all officer or director positions a equivalent positions held, as well as positions of influence.
-The info be provided nd any other ormation must both):", and
+(i) replacing the first paragraph with the following:

+Complete a separate Schedule G for each of your current business and employment activities, including employment and business activities with your sponsoring firm and any employment and business activities outside your sponsoring firm.
+Also include all officer or director positions and any other equivalent positions held, as well as positions of influence.
+The information must be provided

+- whether or not you receive compensation for such services, and - whether or not any such position is business related., - (ii) deleting "with this firm" after "include details" in the paragraph under the heading "3.
+Description of duties", and - (iii) adding "." at the end of the sentence in paragraph D. under the heading "5.
+Conflicts of interest", - (ac) amending Schedule J by replacing, in paragraph (c) of Item 13.1, "8(3)" with "8.3", - (ad) amending Item 14.2 and Item 14.4 of Schedule K by adding "," after "discharge from a criminal offence", - (ae) amending Schedule M (ii) by adding "the" after "including why" in Item 16.2, - (af) amending Schedule N as follows: - (i) replacing, in the first paragraph, "Firm name:" with the following:

-(i) replacing, in the first paragraph, "Firm name" with "Name of firm (whose business is trading in or advising on securities or derivatives, or
+Name of firm (whose business is trading in or advising on securities or derivatives, or both):